davidmoten/log-analysis/README.md

 log-database
 ----------------
 An instance of an orientdb server.
-Listens for binary connections on port 2424, rest api and html client on port 2480.
+Listens for binary connections on port 2424, REST api and html client on port 2480.

 log-persister
 ----------------
-An agent that parses logs and reports their content to ''log-database''.
+An agent that parses logs and reports their content to *log-database* using binary connections.

 log-server
 ----------------
-A jetty web server running on port 9191 that makes binary connections to ''log-database'' and offers specially formatted json result sets for specific queries (on the http://host:port/data url).
+A jetty web server running on port 9191 that makes binary connections to *log-database* and offers specially formatted json result sets for specific queries (on the http://host:port/data url).

 log-ui
 ----------------
-A jetty web server running on port 9292 that presents graphs using json sourced from ''log-server''.
+A jetty web server running on port 9292 that presents graphs using json sourced from *log-server*.

 Demo
 =============